ddsnowboard/FantasyStocks/spec.md

 The items in the list of stocks will have rounded corners, the company logo on the left, followed by the full name, followed by the stock symbol in parenthesis.
 You should be able to search by either symbol or full name.
 Both sides will have this functionality.

 In between the banks of boxes there will be some sort of nice arrow image, probably two greenish arrows, one going each way.
 Finally, there will be a "Send" button in the traditional style below and with its right side lined up with the right side of the right bank of boxes.

+###Trade-Received Page

+This will be aesthetically nearly identical to the Trade Page except the "Send" button will be replaced with an "Accept" button, and next to that will be a "Counter" button, which will take you to a trade page pre-populated with the stocks that were in the trade before, along with the proper names, for you to edit and then send back.